hazennetworksolutions/titannetwork/consensus-validator-node-english.md

 * [Titan Telegram](https://t.me/titannet_dao)<br>
 * [Titan Explorer](https://explorers.titannet.io/en)<br>

+### Discord faucet is working now

-### Currently, only those who have participated in the testnet before can install because the discord faucet system is not yet working.
-If you have previously earned points, request your test tokens from the address below.
+### If you have previously earned points, request your test tokens from the address below.
 https://faucet.titannet.io/

 ### For those who will only stake and not set up a validator, our validator's address is: titanvaloper1svtz89c2xpz0l3lyscvmsx4eat4kgml0mn7phn